cloudflare/cloudflare-docs/products/1.1.1.1/src/content/encrypted-dns/dns-over-https/dns-over-https-client.md

 ## DNSCrypt-Proxy

 The [DNSCrypt-Proxy](https://dnscrypt.info) 2.0+ supports DoH out of the box.
-It supports both 1.1.1.1, and other services.
-It includes more advanced features, such as load balancing and local filtering.
+It supports both 1.1.1.1 and other services.
+It also includes more advanced features, such as load balancing and local filtering.

 1. Install DNSCrypt-Proxy.
 You can [find the instructions in GitHub](https://github.com/jedisct1/dnscrypt-proxy/wiki/installation).
-1. Verify that the `dnscrypt-proxy` is installed, and at least version 2.0:
+1. Verify that `dnscrypt-proxy` is installed and the version is 2.0 or later:

     ```sh
     $ dnscrypt-proxy -version